Imagination as a healing tool

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand” - Albert Einstein

 As adults we forget to play and be silly and when things get tough we feel stuck.
-As we grow up we tend to lose the connection to our imaginary worlds and turn to practical, external means to get us through lifes ups and downs.
-As kids we used our imagination to help us learn and grow, to work through our feelings and to become better.
-We need imagination to take us to the next point in our lives to get us jumping out of bed in the mornings and living a full true life.
+As we grow up we tend to lose the connection to our imaginary worlds and turn to practical, external means to get us through life’s ups and downs.
+As children we used our imagination to help us learn and grow, to work through our feelings and to become better.
+We need imagination to take us to the next point in our lives to get us jumping out of bed in the mornings and living a full life.

 "Imagination is everything.
 It is the preview of life's coming attractions" - Albert Einstein

 We are constantly engaging with our imagination in an unconscious way as we form mental images alongside thoughts.
-Our brains and bodies are intimately connected and research shows that mental and physical changes are possible through imagination.
+Our brains and bodies are intimately connected and research shows that mental and physical changes are possible through the imagination.

 Research by Fadare et al. (2022) shows that visualising had a significant improvement on sporting performance.
 It is thought that this ability is due to brain plasticity.
 By repeatedly visualising certain actions athletes can rewire neural pathways to improve performance by preparing the body to achieve these actions in reality.

 Throughout history the imagination has been used for healing.
-Carl Jung created ‘Active Imagination’ a therapeutic approach based on the healing function of the imagination to facilitate growth and to examine the psyche.
-Guided Imagery / Meditation, metaphor and storytelling have been used to improve mood disorders such as anxiety and depression, chronic pain and disease.
+Carl Jung created ‘Active Imagination,’ a therapeutic approach based on the healing function of the imagination to facilitate growth and to examine the psyche.
+Guided imagery, meditation, metaphor and storytelling have been used to improve mood disorders such as anxiety and depression, chronic pain and disease.
 Art therapy and cognitive behavioural therapy (CBT) are commonly used with significant success around the world.

-We can all use our imagination to help shift us if we are stuck, help us think about who we are and what we want for our lives so that we can move through this world in a more peaceful empowered way.
+We can all use our imagination to help shift us if we are stuck, help us think about who we are and what we want for our lives so that we can move through this world in a more peaceful and empowered way.
 Ultimately, our imagination can guard and protect us during challenging times.

 Beware though, the imagination has its own duality that we must remain conscious of, as Deepak Chopra so elegantly put it......